-It’s time for another wonderful fake holiday, so to speak: National Rum Day.
+It’s time for another fake holiday to aid marketing efforts: National Rum Day.

-As the website liquor.com explains about the origins of rum:
+As one website explains about the origins of rum:

 Alas, there was a dark side to all this rum:

 “Rum also became a key element in the infamous “slavery triangle.”
 The Brits shipped molasses to New England, where it was transformed into rum, proceeds from the sales of which purchased slaves in West Africa, who were subsequently taken to the sugar cane plantations in the Caribbean and South America.”

 Just reporting that slaves processed sugar cane doesn’t begin to convey the horror of the situation.

 Sugar was the main crop produced on plantations throughout the Caribbean in the 18th, 19th, and 20th centuries.
 These plantations produced 80 to 90 percent of the sugar consumed in Western Europe.
 Most islands were covered with sugar cane fields, and mills for refining it.
 The main source of labor was enslaved Africans.

 Overall some four million slaves were brought to the Caribbean to work directly or indirectly in the sugar industry.
 Between 12 and 25% of slaves died on British ships on the way from Africa to the Caribbean colonies.
 Once arrived, conditions were harsh, and mortality rates were extremely high, not only from the difficulty of the work but from abuse – both physical and sexual; disease; and malnutrition.
 Debilitating work injuries from the machetes and boiling vats were common.
 The plantocracy opted for “replacement” of slaves, cheaper than actually improving conditions for them.